15 Fun Pandas Facts You Didn't Know (Will Impress You)

 A panda usually needs its own 3–8 square kilometers (1–3 square miles) of bamboo forest to survive.

-99% of a panda's diet consists of bamboo, but its digestive tract retains carnivorous characteristics.
-Giant pandas' ability to digest bamboo is low at less than 20 percent, and bamboo itself is low in nutrients.
+This means they can only digest around 17% of the bamboo they eat, and bamboo itself is low in nutrients.
 So, in order to keep up their energy, pandas have to eat a lot of bamboo and thus poop a lot!

-8. Pandas used to eat meat.
+8. Pandas Used to Eat Meat

 giant panda

-The white of their coats helps pandas hide in the snow, and the black helps them blend into the shadows of the forest.
+The black helps them blend into the shadows of the forest.

-10. Spring is the mating season for pandas.
+10. Spring is the Mating Season for Pandas

 Female giant pandas are in heat once a year for only two to three days each time, usually in March to May each year.
 Pregnancy lasts about 5 months.